 Make and Share Playlists with Friends

 Spotify allows you to work collaboratively on playlists.
 If you want to make a playlist with friends, right-click any of your playlists and select “Collaborative playlist.”
 Anyone with whom you share the playlist will be able to subscribe and add/remove songs.
 You don’t have to help create a list to listen to it.
 Sharing your playlists with others is part of the joy of online music.

 As I looked for songs for my own Advent playlist, I discovered the following two albums, just released.
 You can find selections from both on Spotify, or you can buy the whole album from retailers.

 O Emmanuel by JJ Wright – A fresh exploration of the O Antiphons including traditional Advent and Christmas music.
 The album combines a jazz trio with children’s choir and adult voices in just the right mix of expectation and joy.

-Simply Christmas by Leslie Odam Jr. – In keeping with his work on the musical Hamilton, Odam explores how to bring new light to an old story, specifically how to express the joy of Christmas in 2016.
-In an interview with the Observer, Odam said “I think it’s always reaching for hope.
+Simply Christmas by Leslie Odom Jr. – In keeping with his work on the musical Hamilton, Odom explores how to bring new light to an old story, specifically how to express the joy of Christmas in 2016.
+In an interview with the Observer, Odom said “I think it’s always reaching for hope.
 If you lose that, you lose everything.
 [The album is] always hopeful, always hopeful.
 And as joyful as it can be.
 I think we’re striving for joy, and then when you can’t have that, the least you can do is be honest.”

 Charlotte Hand Greeson shares her passion for formation as a manager, editor, and writer for Building Faith.
 She currently lives in California with her husband and teenage son.